 Bring your family to experience the energy and color of the largest Native American gathering in Georgia.
 Free to Mountain Members, the four-day Indian Festival and Pow-Wow was named a Top 20 Event by the Southeast Tourism Society.

 - Thursday & Friday 9:00 AM - 3:00 PM

 School groups click here to view information on field trips.

-Held at Stone Mountain Park’s historic Antebellum Plantation, the event showcases Native American culture through dance, music, authentic craft demonstrations, cooking traditions, storytelling, wildlife presentations and more.
+Held at Stone Mountain Park’s Historic Square, the event showcases Native American culture through dance, music, authentic craft demonstrations, cooking traditions, storytelling, wildlife presentations and more.

 - Experience the central role of dance in native culture as Native Americans from across the U.S. and Central America compete in intertribal dance and drum competitions.

-- Learn about primitive skills such as flint-knapping, bow making, fire starting, open fire cooking and pottery.
+- Learn about primitive skills such as flint-knapping, bow making, fire starting, open fire cooking, and pottery.
 Crawl inside a tipi and other traditional native dwellings.
-Parents and kids participate in interactive experiences such as an East meets West Encampment comparing and contrasting the lifestyle of Southeastern and Plains Indians.
+Parents and children participate in interactive experiences such as an encampment showing the lifestyle of local and regional historic Native American cultures.

 - Find that one-of-a-kind holiday gift in the artists' marketplace, where world-renowned Native and Native-inspired artists and crafters demonstrate their skills and offer hand-crafted items for sale.